 You also can adjust the settings for exposure bracketing when the exposure compensation scale is displayed.
-To do that, press the Up button repeatedly to cycle through the various options for the interval between exposures and the number of bracketed shots.
+To do that, press the Up (ISO) button repeatedly to cycle through the various options for number of bracketed shots and the interval between exposures.
 I will discuss bracketing in more detail in Chapter 5.